j-e-yosemite/j-e-yosemite.github.io/details.md

 ## [Accommodations](#Unterkunft)

 Yosemite's National Park status prevents us from setting aside a block of rooms for our wedding.
-Although February is the low season for tourism, we still would recommend deciding your accommodations soon -- we want to make sure you're there to celebrate with us!
+Although February is the low season for tourism, we still would recommend deciding your accommodations soon -- we want you there to celebrate with us!

 #### [The Ahwahnee Hotel](http://www.yosemitepark.com/the-ahwahnee.aspx)